Codecademy/docs/content/cybersecurity/concepts/cyber-attack/terms/ddos-attack/ddos-attack.md

   - 'paths/fundamentals-of-cybersecurity'
 ---

 A **DDoS**, or Distributed Denial of Service, is a [cyber attack](https://www.codecademy.com/resources/docs/cybersecurity/cyber-attack) where a company or organization's websites and servers are overwhelmed by traffic as a result of a coordinated effort by a hacker or group.
-The attack may use a variety of methods to make or amplify requests to a system that can cause disruptions of service and damages due to the inability of the system(s) to handle the flood of malicious or false requests.
+These individuals often to use botnets, devices they hijack without the owners' knowledge, as a weapon of choice.
+However, hackers may use other methods, such as amplifying requests to a system that can cause disruptions of service and damages due to the inability of the system(s) to handle the flood of malicious or false requests.

 ## Types of DDOS Attacks